kennykee/json-harmonizer/README.md

   - Built with HTML, CSS, and JavaScript (jQuery and JSONEditor).
   - Allows users to paste or load multiple JSON sources, add more input boxes, and filter results by hotel or destination ID.
-  - Sends user input to the backend via AJAX POST requests to the `/harmonize` endpoint.
+  - Sends user input to the backend via fetch POST requests to the `/harmonize` endpoint.
   - Displays harmonized and filtered results using JSONEditor for easy viewing.

 - **Backend:**